 The Board of Education will admit and enroll homeless children in accordance with Federal and State laws and New Jersey Administrative Code.
-The Board of Education adopts this Ppolicy to be in compliance with law and administrative code Code to ensure the enrollment of homeless children in school and to respond to appeals made by parents(s) or legal guardian(s) or other parties related to the their enrollment of homeless children.
+The Board of Education adopts this Policy to be in compliance with law and administrative code to ensure the enrollment of homeless children in school and to respond to appeals made by parents or other parties related to the enrollment of homeless children.

-The Board of Education The district will shall determine that a child is homeless when he or she resides in a publicly or privately operated shelter designed to provide temporary living accommodations, including: hotels or motels; congregate shelters, including domestic violence and runaway shelters; transitional housing; and homes for adolescent mothers.
-A child is also determined homeless when he or she resides in a public or private place not designated for or ordinarily used as a regular sleeping accommodation, including: cars or other vehicles including excluding mobile homes; tents or other temporary shelters; parks; abandoned buildings; bus or train stations; temporary shelters provided to migrant workers and their children on farm sites; and the residence of relatives or friends with whom where the homeless child resides is temporarily residing out of necessity because his or her the family lacks a regular or permanent residence of its own.
+The Board of Education shall determine that a child is homeless when he or she resides in a publicly or privately operated shelter designed to provide temporary living accommodations, including: hotels or motels; congregate shelters, including domestic violence and runaway shelters; transitional housing; and homes for adolescent mothers.
+A child is also determined homeless when he or she resides in a public or private place not designated for or ordinarily used as a regular sleeping accommodation, including: cars or other vehicles including mobile homes; tents or other temporary shelters; parks; abandoned buildings; bus or train stations; temporary shelters provided to migrant workers and their children on farm sites; and the residence of relatives or friends where the homeless child resides out of necessity because his or her family lacks a regular or permanent residence of its own.
 A child is also determined homeless when he or she resides in substandard housing or any temporary location wherein children and youth are awaiting foster care placement.

-The school district of residence for a homeless child is responsible for the education of the child and shall will assume all responsibilities as required in N.J.A.C.
-6A:17-2.34 et seq.
-The school district of residence for a homeless child means is the school district in which the parent(s) or legal guardian(s) of a homeless child resided last resided prior to becoming homeless.
+The school district of residence for a homeless child is responsible for the education of the child and shall assume all responsibilities as required in N.J.A.C.
+6A:17-2.3.
+The school district of residence for a homeless child means the school district in which the parent of a homeless child resided prior to becoming homeless.

 The school district liaison designated by the Superintendent of Schools for the education of homeless children is the Supervisor of Pupil Services.
 The liaison will facilitate communication and cooperation between the school district of residence and the school district where the homeless child resides and shall assume all responsibilities as outlined in N.J.A.C.
-6A:17-2.4(a). is temporarily residing and will develop procedures to ensure that a homeless child temporarily residing in the district is enrolled and attending school pursuant to N.J.A.C.
-6A:17-2.6.
+6A:17-2.4(a).

-STUDENTS 5116/page 2 of 4 Education of Homeless Children
+STUDENTS 5116/page 2 of 3 Education of Homeless Children

-When a homeless child resides in a school district is living temporarily in the school district, the school district liaison shall notify the liaison of the school district of residence within twenty-four hours of receiving notification from the parent, the Department of Human Services or the Department of Children and Families, a shelter director, an involved agency, or a case manager. upon receiving notification from the parent(s) or legal guardian(s), the Department of Human Services, a shelter director, an involved agency, or a case manager, will notify the liaison of the district of residence within twenty four hours of the notification.
-Upon notification of the need for enrollment of a homeless child, the liaison in the school district of residence shall will coordinate enrollment procedures immediately based upon the best interest of the child pursuant to N.J.A.C.
-6A:17-2.56(b).
+When a homeless child resides in a school district, the school district liaison shall notify the liaison of the school district of residence within twenty-four hours of receiving notification from the parent, the Department of Human Services or the Department of Children and Families, a shelter director, an involved agency, or a case manager.
+Upon notification of the need for enrollment of a homeless child, the liaison in the school district of residence shall coordinate enrollment procedures immediately based upon the best interest of the child pursuant to N.J.A.C.
+6A:17-2.5(b).

-The Superintendent of the school district of residence or designee of the district of residence shall decide in which school the district of enrollment of the homeless child shall be enrolled in accordance with the provisions of N.J.A.C.
-6A:17-2.56 et seq.
+The Superintendent of the school district of residence or designee shall decide in which school district the homeless child shall be enrolled in accordance with the provisions of N.J.A.C.
+6A:17-2.5

-Unless parental rights have been terminated by a court of competent jurisdiction, the parent(s) or legal guardian(s) retains all rights under N.J.A.C.
+Unless parental rights have been terminated by a court of competent jurisdiction, the parent retains all rights under N.J.A.C.
 6A:17-2.1 et seq.